AtixCG/Universal-3D-Shortcuts/README.md

 The keyboard shortcuts are tested on the following program versions:
 * Maya 2023.2
+* 3DS Max 2023
 * Cinema 4D 2023
-* Blender 3.4 (probably won't work on older versions)
+* Blender 3.4 & 3.5 (probably won't work on older versions)

 ## Installation